GreedyWang/bulldog2011.github.com/source/_posts/2013-04-17-nano-tutorial-3-hello-ebay-finding.markdown

 Now build the project to ensure it can build successfully.

-You may now review the eBay Finding service SOAP interface generated from wsdl, to learn what kinds of functions are provided by eBay Finding service, and what kinds of parameters are needed to call the serivce, the interface is posted below:
+You may now review the eBay Finding service SOAP interface generated from wsdl, to learn what kinds of functions are provided by eBay Finding service, and what kinds of parameters are needed to call the service, the interface is posted below:

 {% codeblock FindingServicePortType_SOAPClient.java lang:java https://github.com/bulldog2011/nano/blob/master/sample/webservice/HelloeBayFinding/src/com/ebay/marketplace/search/v1/services/client/FindingServicePortType_SOAPClient.java source %}